 Community development is a vital part of what we do and Kapama Private Game Reserve is well aware of the environment we are blessed to be a part of.
 Supporting and investing in sustainable economic growth and wildlife conservation are a given in terms of the sustainability of the reserve and the greater Kruger area.
 But helping previously disadvantaged communities living in the vicinity of our reserve is what community is all about.
 After all, a community is its people.

 We assist these communities through education, development and support so they are equipped to build economically sustainable livelihoods and by doing so empowering them means empowering others.
 Taking care of the future is one of our main objectives and this means the youth need to be the focus and driving force of this growth.
 At a basic and practical level, children need guidance, they need support, they need to be educated, they need to be equipped with developmental skills and they need to matter.

 Our Corporate Social Investment (CSI) projects or – Passion Projects – are committed to helping our communities and our two biggest initiatives start at a grassroots level.

 We have established a children’s home, Thulamahashe Children’s Home and an associated trust, as well as partnered with Eco Children at Makwetse School in the nearby town of Acornhoek.

 kapama thulamahashe children’s home trust

-The small town of Thulamahashe lies about 40km south of Kapama and at its heart is Thulamahashe Children’s Home, a safe haven for orphaned and abandoned children from the area.
+The tiny town of Thulamahashe lies about 40 kilometres south of Kapama and is home to the Kapama Thulamahashe Children’s Home, an initiative we proudly established that provides much-needed safety for orphaned and abandoned children from the area.

-Although the home was designed to accommodate just 12 children, no child in need is ever turned away.
-Children range from kindergarten to teenagers, all of whom have either been abandoned or have families who are unable to support them.
+While initially designed to accommodate just 12 children, the home is very much a refuge haven for many more as no child in need is ever turned away.
+Ranging in age from kindergarteners to teenagers, these children need a place of safety and security as they have all either been abandoned or have been given up by their families who are unable to support them.

 makwetse school – acornhoek